gilzamir18/AI4U/README.md

 ![Running example ballroller](doc/images/AI4U1.png)

 # What is AI4U?
-AI4U is a plugin for Unity that allows you to specify agents with reinforcement learning visually.
+AI4U is a multi-engine plugin (Godot and Unity) that allows you to specify agents with reinforcement learning visually.
 Non-Player Characters (NPCs) of games can be designed using ready-made components.
 In addition, AI4U has a low-level API that allows you to connect the agent to any algorithm made available in Python by the reinforcement learning community specifically and by the Articial Intelligence community in general.

 ## Features